noahmaranesi/Ultimate-Guitar-Hack/README.md

 ## How to

 **This section is under-construction.
-We will be back shortly.**

-## Troubleshooting

-**The page reloads when I click "Download Guitar Pro File"**

-Ensure your values are correct.
-The value in the HTML code must also match the page you're on, otherwise you'll be redirected.
+When something is released, it will be pushed as a [Release](https://github.com/noahmaranesi/Ultimate-Guitar-Hack/releases).**

+To be notified: Watch → Custom → Releases